mhausenblas/5stardata.info/README.md

 - **gh-pages**: live site
 - **[master](https://github.com/mhausenblas/5stardata.info/tree/master)**: original version, for archiving (not used anymore)

-All here in the Public Domain (unless otherwise noted), as usual. ;)
+All stuff here in the Public Domain (unless otherwise noted), as usual. ;)